Mikelanne/Mikelanne/README.md

 ### Currently...

-I'm currently packing up my life and moving from Florida to New York State! 🌴 -> 🌇  <br/>
-I'm also currently working full time as a customer service representative! :phone: <br/>
-I'm very excited for all the changes happening in my life and I'm ready for my first job as a Web Developer!<br/>
+I'm currently living in the Capital Region of New York working as an Implementation Consultant!

 <hr/>